Dissipative spectral form factor for elliptic Ginibre unitary ensemble and applications: Abstract

 \section{Abstract}

-The dissipative spectral form factor (DSFF) has recently emerged as a diagnostic tool for assessing non-integrability or chaos in non-Hermitian systems.
-It extends the concept of the spectral form factor (SFF), a widely used measure for similar investigations in Hermitian systems.
-In this study, we concentrate on the elliptic Ginibre unitary ensemble (eGinUE), which interpolates between the non-Hermitian limit of Ginibre unitary ensemble (GinUE) and the Hermitian limit of Gaussian unitary ensemble (GUE) by varying a symmetry parameter.
-We derive exact finite-dimension expression and large-dimension approximation for the DSFF of eGinUE.
-A key finding of this work is a compelling ``scaling relationship" between the DSFF of eGinUE and that of the GUE or GinUE.
-This scaling relationship also reveals a previously unobserved connection between the DSFF of GinUE and the SFF of GUE.
-The DSFF for eGinUE displays a \emph{dip-ramp-plateau} structure in the GinUE and GUE limits, as well as in the crossover region, with differences in time scales that are well-explained by the aforementioned scaling relationship.
-Additionally, depending on the symmetry regime within the crossover, we provide various estimates for the Thouless time ($T_\mathrm{Th}$) and Heisenberg time ($T_\mathrm{H}$), which correspond to the dip-ramp and ramp-plateau transitions, respectively.
-Our analytical results are compared with Monte Carlo simulations of the eGinUE random matrix model, showing excellent agreement.
+We investigate the dissipative spectral form factor (DSFF)--a widely used probe of non-Hermitian quantum chaos--in the elliptic Ginibre unitary ensemble (eGinUE), which interpolates between the non-Hermitian Ginibre unitary ensemble (GinUE) and the Hermitian Gaussian unitary ensemble (GUE) via a symmetry breaking parameter.
+We derive exact finite-dimensional results and large-dimensional approximations for the DSFF, revealing a scaling relationship that connects the DSFF of eGinUE to that of GinUE and the spectral form factor of GUE.
+This relation explains the distinct time scales underlying the characteristic \emph{dip-ramp-plateau} structure across GinUE, GUE, and crossover regimes.
+Additionally, we refine estimates of dip-ramp and ramp-plateau transition times for different symmetry regimes.
+We validate our results with Monte Carlo simulations and demonstrate applications to paradigmatic quantum-chaotic systems: the crossover Sachdev-Ye-Kitaev model and the crossover Power-law Banded random matrices.
+We highlight an analogy between eGinUE eigenvalues and the positions of a rotating fermionic gas in a two-dimensional anisotropic trap.